“Mom! There’s a guy”.

 “Can’t you say that he’s a concept developer?”

 “Are you kidding me?
 Where do you get the nerve to even suggest that I say that stupid profession?
 Have you lost all your shame?
 You pick a guy out.
 You spring him over me on a day when I’m already under so much stress because Umera Ahmed’s drama is ending and today is the climax.
-You don’t know how my heart aches for that girl who can’t get the love of my life in that show.
+You don’t know how my heart aches for that girl who can’t get the love of her life in that show.
 And also, today happens to be Friday when your godforsaken paternal side is always landing here at our place with one excuse or another and eating our biryani.
 Are you really my child?
 Did I birth you?”

 “Mom!
 We can talk about it another time.
 Don’t stress yourself.
 We are in no rush.
 And we don’t want to not have our parents’ blessings.
 His parents are in Hawaii for an ophthalmology conference anyway this week so he’s going to speak with them next week.”